grekomp/Mage/README.md

 The game was awarded with a special prize by [11 bit studios](http://www.11bitstudios.com).

 Mage is a mix of a roguelike and a third-person shooter.
+An early trailer for the game can be seen here: https://vimeo.com/277323634

 This version of the game is by no means finished and is meant as a demo.